1994 Bophuthatswana crisis: Attempted takeover

 On 8 March 1994, the president invited General Constand Viljoen, head of the right-wing Afrikaner Volksfront, to a meeting of his chief ministers in the Bophuthatswana Defence Force, national police, and intelligence services.
 It was agreed that Viljoen would use the Volksfront's militia to protect key locations in Bophuthatswana if the situation deteriorated.
-Parliament was empowered call on Viljoen's assistance sooner in the case of a forcible re-integration.
+Parliament was empowered to call on Viljoen's assistance sooner in the case of a forcible re-integration.
 Mangope initially made it clear, however, that he would not tolerate the Volksfront's more extremist ally, the Afrikaner Weerstandsbeweging, being present because they were a violently racist organisation.
 Viljoen was regarded as a more moderate white leader, and was respected by the members of the Bophuthatswana Defence Force and police, as he was the former head of both the South African Army (from 1976 to 1980) and the entire South African Defence Force (from 1980 to 1985).

 By 10 March, the situation was only worsening and President Mangope was advised to leave Bophuthatswana for his own protection.
 He promptly left his country via helicopter at two o'clock on Thursday and flew to safety in Motswedi.
 Later that afternoon, a group of anti-Mangope policemen presented a petition to the South African ambassador, Professor Tjaart van der Walt, calling for Bophuthatswana to be re-integrated into the republic against their president's wishes.
 By late afternoon virtually all law enforcement authority had broken down and the military was left with the responsibility of maintaining order.